Paolo-Beci/pyinstaller-all-os-gh-action/README.md

 I've created this myself because searching on the web I couldn't find a similar solution.
 I hope this can be useful to someone else.

 Feel free to contribute to this project by opening an issue or a pull request.
-If you find it useful please leave a :star: star :blush: .
+If you find it useful please leave a :star: :blush: .

 ## :bulb: How it works
 ### Create release